3umarG/Elasticsearch-Spring-Boot/README.md

-# Elasticsearch wiith Spring Boot
+# Elasticsearch with Spring Boot
 This project demonstrates how to integrate Elasticsearch with a Spring Boot application for efficient search functionality.

 ## Features: